MileHacker Logo

 Photography & Timing

-• Ancestral Halls: Visit early morning for fewer crowds and optimal natural light.
+• Ancestral Halls: Visit at dawn for fewer crowds and optimal natural light.

 • Respect: Always request permission before photographing individuals, especially during sacred activities.